bautheac/BBGsymbols/README.md

 Financial instruments covered at the time of writting include ‘equity’, refering to any equity like security, ‘fund’ encompassing any money managing entity and ‘futures’ covering the futures markets.
-The author welcomes any pull request that could contribute to expand the current coverage.
+The author welcomes pull requests that could help expanding the current coverage.

 Dataset
     excerpt: